CCBDA-UPC/Assignments-2025/Lab05.md

 ### Build and run your new Django project

 By running the following command, Docker pulls the PostGreSQL container image from a Docker repository.
 It then creates a database with the name, user and password that we have defined.
-Check the log after the command.
+For the second container it copies the code, creates the Pyton environment and everything that is detailed in the given Dockerfile.
+Please note that the docker image created has a frozen copy of the code.
+If the web application code changes it will be necessary to rebuild the image and deploy it into its container.
+Check the log after the command to follow the creation process for the two containers.

 ```bash
 _$ docker compose --env-file production.env up